sampsyo/cs6120/content/blog/2022-05-18-learned-federated-query-optimization.md

 ## Performance
 In order to measure the performance, we used the Join-Order-Benchmark.
-For those queries, we trained by changing the number of the maximum tables (`table_limit`) that can be included in a subquery that is pushed-down for local execution to an external engine.
+For those queries, we trained by changing the number of the maximum tables (`table_limit`) that can be included in a subquery that is pushed down for local execution to an external engine.
 For example, assuming that tables `A`, `B` and `C` in the query `A ⋈ B ⋈ C` reside in the same engine, a `table_limit` 2 would enforce our optimizer to push-down to the external engine subquery like  `B ⋈ C` and a scan of `A`.
 Then, the join between `A` and the result of `B ⋈ C` could be executed in the federation engine.
 The reason that we need